 Together with the Zlayi, you’ll design, create and assemble your mosaic Moroccan tile creation.
 Next time you stay in a Marrakech private villa, you’ll have a deeper appreciation for every individual tile.

 Making your stay in Marrakech an artistic one

-When you stay at one of our Marrakech private villas or riads in Marrakech, you won’t be overwhelmed by the bustle, odours, and noises of the souks in the medina, but you will experience meticulous craftsmanship with a complexity that’s difficult to measure.
+When you stay at one of our Marrakech accommodations, you won’t be overwhelmed by the bustle, odours, and noises of the souks in the medina, but you will experience meticulous craftsmanship with a complexity that’s difficult to measure.

 See, learn, and take home a piece of centuries of craftsmanship with you by enjoying the zellige tiles.

 Wanting to get outside of the city and hike in the Atlas mountains?
 Check out our guide on how to visit in the Atlas mountains without feeling like a tourist.